-- My recommendation is – if you can, then fly into Greece and out of Greece from different airports to save yourself the time and money perhaps!
+- My recommendation is – if you can – fly into Greece and out of Greece from different airports to save yourself the time and money perhaps!
 The Greek islands with the most flights are Santorini, Mykonos, Paros, Naxos, Crete (both Heraklion and Chania airports), Rhodes, Kos, Zante, Kefalonia and Corfu.

 - Affordable Greek Island Hopping: Ferry tickets in Greece are not cheap as they used to be.
 So, I think it would be better if you make fewer stops (2 – 3 islands) and explore them than visiting more without really enjoying them!

-- Greek Island Hopping & Honeymoon: Believe me you have many choices when it comes to honeymoon.
+- Greek Island Hopping & Honeymoon: You have so many choices when it comes to honeymoon.
 You can check some of our recommendations here!

 Introduction to Greek Island hopping options

 Main island hopping area in Greece is Aegean sea and secondly the Ionian Sea.